Towards a Theoretical Understanding of Two Tower Recommendation Models: Experiments

 \section{Experiments}

-We present a thorough numerical evaluation of the two-tower recommender system, represented as T$^2$Rec, is conducted on various synthetic and real-world datasets.
-We compare its performance against a range of established competitors, including regularized SVD (rSVD), SVD++, co-clustering algorithm (Co-Ca), and K-nearest neighbors (KNN).
-The implementation of T$^2$Rec framework is carried out via TensorFlow~\cite{tensorf}, while the other baseline models' implementations are accessible in the Pythonic library\footnote{https://surpriselib.com} of simple recommendation system engine~\cite{hug2020surprise}.
+We present a thorough numerical evaluation of the two tower recommender model, represented as T$^2$Rec is conducted on various synthetic and real-world datasets.
+We compare its performance against a range of established competitors, including regularized SVD (rSVD), SVD++, co-clustering algorithm (Co-Ca), and K-nearest neighbors (KNN), and state-of-the-art neural baselines NeuMF \cite{he2017neural}, LightGCN \cite{he2020lightgcn}, and DCN-v2 \cite{wang2021dcn}.
+We implement T$^2$Rec framework via TensorFlow~\citep{tensorf}, while the other baseline models' implementations are accessible in the Pythonic library\footnote{https://surpriselib.com} of simple recommendation system engine~\citep{hug2020surprise}.
 The rSVD method uses an alternative least square (ALS) algorithm for estimating latent factors of users and items.
 SVD++ utilizes stochastic gradient descent (SGD) to minimize a regularized squared error objective.
 Co-Ca categorizes users and items into clusters that are assigned distinct baseline ratings.
-SlopeOne is primarily an item-based collaborative filtering approach that leverages ratings of similar items for prediction, and KNN predominantly exploits the weighted average of the ratings of the top-K most similar users for prediction.\\ \\ \textbf{Training Settings:} The present study involves tuning parameters for several methods through grid search.
+SlopeOne is primarily an item-based collaborative filtering approach that leverages ratings of similar items for prediction, and KNN predominantly exploits the weighted average of the ratings of the top-K most similar users for prediction.
+For neural baselines, NeuMF combines generalized matrix factorization and MLP, LightGCN simplifies graph convolutional networks by removing feature transformation and nonlinear activation, and DCN-V2 uses cross networks to learn explicit feature interactions.
+We also validate the theoretical claims established in Theorems 4.1, 4.5, and 4.6 by systematically varying the key parameters such as network width $W$, depth $L$, intrinsic dimension $d_{ui}$, H\"{o}lder smoothness $\beta$, and sample size $|\Omega|$. \\ \textbf{Training Settings:} The present study involves tuning parameters for several methods through grid search.
 To accomplish this, the datasets are partitioned into two sets, one for training and the other for testing.
 For the training set, the optimal model for SVD++, KNN, rSVD, and Co-Ca is selected based on 5-fold cross-validation of the training set.
-Meanwhile, the optimal model for T$^2$Rec is determined using a validation set that is 20\% of the size of the training set.
+Meanwhile, the optimal model for T$^2$Rec and neural baselines is determined using a validation set that is 20\% of the size of the training set.
 This approach helps to reduce the computational cost associated with cross-validation.
 The hyperparameters related to the regularization parameter $\lambda$ in T$^2$Rec and rSVD are defined as grid values $10^{-6+k/3}$, where k=$\{0,1,\ldots,24\}$.
 The hyperparameters for the number of clusters in Co-Ca and the neighborhood parameter K in KNN are determined by specifying a grid of possible values $\{5,10,\ldots,50\}$.
-The KNN algorithm employs a similarity measure based on the mean square similarity difference of common ratings between any two users or items~\cite{hug2020surprise}.
-For T$^2$Rec, which is a deep neural network-based method, the SGD learning rate is initialized to $1\mathrm{e}{-2}$ and has a decay rate of 0.9 and a minimum learning rate of $5\mathrm{e}{-3}$.
+The KNN algorithm employs a similarity measure based on the mean square similarity difference of common ratings between any two users or items~\citep{hug2020surprise}.
+For T$^2$Rec and neural baselines, which is a deep neural network-based method, the SGD learning rate is initialized to $1\mathrm{e}{-2}$ and has a decay rate of 0.9 and a minimum learning rate of $5\mathrm{e}{-3}$.
 To prevent overfitting, an early-stopping scheme is utilized.